Trilaciclib

 • Adverse Events (AEs) and Severe Adverse Events (SAEs): The occurrence of chemotherapy-induced AEs, such as diarrhea, fatigue, nausea, and vomiting, was reported to be the same in both the Trilaciclib and control groups, indicating no increase in risk associated with Trilaciclib use during chemotherapy.

-• Safety Concerns in Specific Populations: There were no specific safety concerns or adverse effects noted in different population types or subgroups, and Trilaciclib demonstrated an acceptable safety profile across the included studies involving adult patients with small-cell lung cancer (SCLC) or breast cancer.
+• Safety Concerns in Specific Populations: There were no specific safety concerns or adverse effects noted in different population types or subgroups, and Trilaciclib demonstrated an acceptable safety profile across the included studies involving adult patients with SCLC or breast cancer.

 • The studies focused on adult patients with small-cell lung cancer or breast cancer undergoing chemotherapy, showing that Trilaciclib significantly reduced chemotherapy-induced myelosuppression and the need for supportive care interventions, with no reported differences in effectiveness or safety across different population subgroups.